blastafarian/sudoki/README.md

-# sudoki
+# sudoku
-A sudoko solver written in Ruby
+A sudoku solver written in Ruby